How to avoid wearing blue blockers in the evening....

 While a spectrometer is very pricey, and would be impossible to duplicate in an app (although I am working on integration ideas - so stay tuned πŸ‘€) - you can measure LUX with MyCircadianApp to check to see if your evening environment is dim enough.

-So to sum up: You need to evening environment to be void of blue/green & dim enough (I recommend the 3 hours leading up to bedtime).
+So to sum up: You need to evening environment to be void of blue/green & dim enough (I recommend the 3 hours leading up to bedtime), and your sleeping environment should be less than a one.

 This will be hard with a busy modern family, but it is possible (at the end of the day - its easier for me to just wear blue blockers than try to control everyone 🫣) - but so many have asked me about this that I want to provide some solutions: